-The Ink Business Preferred’s rewards program is the big selling point—and not just because it lets you rack up high bonus points across multiple categories.
+The Ink Business Preferred’s rewards program is the big selling point — and not just because it lets you rack up high bonus points across multiple categories.
 Your points increase in value by 25 percent when you redeem for travel through the Chase Ultimate Rewards portal.
-That means your points will at least be worth 1.25 cents, though the right transfer partner could get as much as 2 cents per mile, according to The Points Guy.
+That means your points will at least be worth 1.25 cents, though the right transfer partner could get as much as 2 cents per mile, based on our valuations.

 Since the Alaska Airlines Visa Business Card is an airline credit card, it will pair nicely with a cobranded hotel credit card.
 This has the potential to give travelers access to both airline and hotel perks that can’t be found with traditional credit cards.